woocommerce/woocommerce/docs/user-experience/onboarding.md

 menu_title: Onboarding
 ---

 The first experience your users have with your extension is crucial.
 A user activating your extension for the first time provides an opportunity to onboard new and reorient returning users the right way.
-Is it clear to the user how to get started?
-Keep in mind that the more difficult the setup, the more likely a user will abandon the product altogether so keep it simple and direct.
+The more difficult the setup, the more likely a user will abandon the product altogether so keep it simple and direct.

 ## Best Practices